CutOffFrequency/Cyclist/README.md

-# Doubly Linked List
+# Cyclist

 ## About

-Doubly Linked List is a lightweight, dependency free "cyclic" linked list implementation in TypeScript.
+Cyclist is a lightweight, dependency free cyclical doubly linked list implementation in TypeScript.

 Head and tail nodes automatically reference each other.
 This allows for simpler iteration over cyclic data structures.